nonissue/nonissue-fish/README.md

 * Very much work in progress
 * Lots of unnecessary code
-* Works best in iterm
+* Works best in iterm 2 with spacedust theme

 ------------------------------------------------------------
 # ORIGINAL SOURCES